qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

   verification.
 * :guilabel:`Results paging`: when searching metadata catalogs, the number of results to show per page.
 Default value is 10.
+* :guilabel:`Log debugging messages`: option to enable the logging of debugging messages in the :ref:`log_message_panel`.

 Catalog Server Errors
 ---------------------